polterguy/polterguy.github.io/tutorials/auth/index.md

 The above password contains 71 characters, and brute forcing it with any known technology we have at our disposal today, would require more energy than the amount of energy required to boil all the water that exists in our galaxy.
 Implying it's not even possible in theory to brute force the above password.
-So the above password is actualyl _stronger_ than the 8 letter _"special character password"_ above it - In addition to that it's a trillion times easier to remember, and allows your users to create _unique_ passwords for all their online services, reducing the likelyhood of having your password compromised at _one_ site results in that your _entire online life_ is compromised.
+So the above password is actually _stronger_ than the 8 letter _"special character password"_ above it - In addition to that it's a trillion times easier to remember, and allows your users to create _unique_ passwords for all their online services, reducing the likelyhood of having your password compromised at _one_ site resulting in that your _entire online life_ is compromised.

-However, since Magic also is using individual per record based salts, combined with BlowFish hashing, even if your user _has a single character password_, the CPU time required to brute force a single password would still be practically impossible, even if an adversary had access to your entire password database.
+However, since Magic also is using individual per record based salts, combined with BlowFish hashing, even if your user has a single character password, _the CPU time required to brute force a single character password would still be practically impossible_, even if an adversary had access to your entire password database.
 This is due to the nature of BlowFish hashing, combined with per record based salts.

 ## Don't do this at home kids!